 Amend paragraph 4.6 of Annex 1 to Schedule 18 as follows:

-4.6 Where there is a connection between the DNO Party’s EHV network and an IDNO Party’s EHV network (or another DNO Party’s EHV network), these can be represented either by an Exit Point or an Entry Point in a similar manner to that of an EDCM Connectee.
-In the event that the IDNO Party’s (or other DNO Party’s) network derives its supply from several different connection points on the DNO Party’s Distribution System it may become necessary to model some or all of the IDNO Party’s (or other DNO Party’s) network to ensure that the flows at the boundary are representative of those expected under Normal Running Arrangements and Contingency scenarios.
+4.6 Where there is a connection between the DNO Party’s EHV network and a QNO’s EHV network (or another DNO Party’s EHV network), these can be represented either by an Exit Point or an Entry Point in a similar manner to that of an EDCM Connectee.
+In the event that the QNO’s (or other DNO Party’s) network derives its supply from several different connection points on the DNO Party’s Distribution System it may become necessary to model some or all of the QNO’s (or other DNO Party’s) network to ensure that the flows at the boundary are representative of those expected under Normal Running Arrangements and Contingency scenarios.

 Gowling WLG (UK) LLP 3 April 2017